-(E A4 (210 x 297 mm) issued by : (Name of administration)
+(Max imum format : A4 (210 x 297 mm)

+issued by : (Name of administration)

+1

+/ C

-Concerning: 2 Approval granted Approval extended Approval refused Approval withdrawn Production definitivel y discontinued
+Concerning: 2 Approval granted Approval extended Approval refused Approval withdrawn Production definitively discontinued

-ype of vehicle ation No. XX nd Spot Information S System (BSIS) pursuant to
+type of vehicle Regulation No lind Spot Information S ystem (BSIS) pursuant to

-Appro oval No.:
+Appr oval No.:

 1. Trademark:

 2. Type and trade name(s):

 3. Name and address of manufacturer:

 4. If applicable, name and address of manufacturer's representative:

-5. Brief descrip otion of vehicle:
+5. Brief description of vehicle:

-6. Date of subr mission of vehicle for ap proval:
+6. Date of sub mission of vehicle for a pproval:

 7. Technical Service performing the approval tests:

 8. Date of report issued by that Service:

 9. Number of report issued by that Service:

 10. Reason(s) for extension (if applicable):

-10. Approval with regard to the BSIS is granted/refused/extended/withdrawn: 2
+11. Approval with regard to the BSIS is granted/refused: 2

-11. Place:
+12. Place:

-12. Date:
+13. Date:

-13. Signature:
+14. Signature:

-14. Annexed to this communication are the following documents, bearing the approval number indicated above:
+15. Annexed to this communication are the following documents, bearing the approval number indicated above:

-15. Any remarks s:
+16. Any remark ζς:

-Distinguishing number of the country which has granted/extended/refused/withdrawn an approval (see approval provisions in the Regulation).
+Distinguishing number of the country which has granted/extended/refused/withdrawn an approval (see approval provisions in this Regulation).
 Strike out what does not apply.